Looking to replace sky in Photoshop or your preferred photo editor like Gimp? Download over 500 free sky and cloud images and learn how to use them.

 Sky and cloud overlays help photographers and photo retouchers save time if they need to fix a photo’s skyline.
 Unfortunately, when you need to replace the sky, you may not always have access to a perfect sky photo.
 We are here to fix it for you.

-The images are located in a Dropbox folder.
+The images are located in a shared Microsoft One folder.
 You can download the images one by one or all together.
-Cookies should be allowed in your browser so that you can see the contents of the Dropbox folder.
+Cookies should be allowed in your browser so that you can see the contents of the shared folder.
 No credit is necessary, but we will appreciate a link back to this free collection.

 180+ completely free sky photos

 This exciting collection of free sky overlays includes over 180 visuals.
 All of them are located in a Dropbox folder.
 Download them one by one or all together.
 You will also find some PSD files in that folder.

 Free sky photos on FixThePhoto

 The FixThePhoto site has a collection of free sky and cloud visuals.
 You can check the collection and download the visuals that are appealing to you.